9scorp4/labrri_ocpm_systemic_racism/README.md

 ## Installation

-Just download it as a ZIP file, extract and explore with your preferred IDE.
+Just download it as a ZIP file, extract and explore with your preferred IDE (Maybe we can improve this?)

 ## Usage